 State unemployment insurance benefits are available for eligible workers.
 Most states provide a maximum of 26 weeks of basic unemployment compensation.
 Extended benefits are available in some circumstances.
 Unemployed workers can file for benefits online.

 Pandemic Unemployment Assistance (PUA) provides unemployment benefits to workers who were not traditionally eligible for benefits, including self-employed people.

-This program is extended until September 6, 2021 and allows individuals receiving benefits to continue collected long as the individual has not reached the maximum number of weeks.
+This program is extended until September 6, 2021 and allows eligible individuals receiving benefits to continue collected long as the individual has not reached the maximum number of weeks.

 Federal Pandemic Unemployment Compensation (FPUC)